vtmb/notes/SQL.md

   lines terminated by '\n' (column, column);
 ```

+When inserting in Tables with auto_increment Values, ignore this field.
+The database will generate it automatically.

 # using varchar with utf8mb4

 mind the limit! varchar(191) is correct. varchar(255) will not work